HOW MUCH DOES A TV COMMERCIAL COST?

 - If you or a staff member can front the commercial yourselves, with style and confidence

 - Being specific about the budget right from the beginning, so the copywriter can ‘write to the budget’

 THE ABSOLUTE BEST WAY TO SAVE MONEY

 Amortise the cost across a number of productions.
-This means a bundled production package which includes the TV commercial/s, website videos and online video ads.
+This means a bundled production package which includes the TV commercial/s, website videos and social media video ads.